reubenjohn/token_world/CONTRIBUTING.md

 # How to develop on this project

-token_talkers welcomes contributions from the community.
+token_world welcomes contributions from the community.

 **You need PYTHON3!**